niawjunior/angular-image-editor/README.md

 - 🗑️ Clear All Layers: Clear all layers with a single click.
 - 💾 Local Storage: Save your edited image and data in local storage.
 - 💻📱 Cross-Platform Compatibility: Works seamlessly on both desktop and mobile devices.
+- 📥 Download Image: Download the edited image as a JPEG file.

 # AngularFabricJs